Spine Surgeons conducting surgery for Schwannoma Tumors

 Surgery

 If the tumor is hurting or expanding rapidly, a skilled peripheral nerve surgeon can remove it.
 Under general anesthesia, surgery on schwannomas is performed.
 Some patients can leave the hospital the day after surgery, depending on the location of the tumor.
 Some individuals may require a one- or two-day hospital stay.
-It’s possible for a tumor to come back even after it has been successfully removed after surgery.
+A tumor can come back even after it has been successfully removed after surgery.
 Surgery may often remove schwannomas with minimal possibility of them coming back until they are big enough to obstruct nerves or surrounding structures or to disfigure a person.
 Schwannomas tend to stay rather small, therefore standard surgery may completely remove the tumor.

 Radiation therapy